kuldeep23907/Top-Level/WCC/EO  Scripts/watchNDVITamil.md

 We do so once for the NDVI (`msdNDVIByMonth`) and once for the NDWI (`msdNDWIByMonth`).

-Finally, we calculate the anomalies of NDVI and NDWI and add thema as additional bands to each image of the `ImageCollection` spatially and date-restricted.
+Finally, we calculate the anomalies of NDVI and NDWI and add them as additional bands to each image of the `ImageCollection` spatially and date-restricted.
 Now all calculations are done.
 We are ready to display.
 ## Display spatially the groups' indexes and anomalies
 This part is composed of
 * prepare the content of the second pane;